Coconut Cake with Coconut Meringue Buttercream Frosting

-For the past few Easters, I have been wanting to make a coconut cake for dessert.
-It just seems to scream light, fresh… spring!
-Each year, I never get around to it and end up making something else.
-This year, fate intervened.
-I ordered the Flour cookbook a few weeks ago, which is the origin of the amazing vanilla cream-filled doughnuts that I featured recently.
-It sat idle for a little while, until one day I started flipping through it and the book basically fell open to the page where this recipe for coconut cake was listed.
-It was an epiphany, I tell you.
+This recipe hails from the Flour cookbook, which is the origin of the amazing vanilla cream-filled doughnuts that I made ages ago (and are still insanely popular!).
 I loved the description from the start.
 Not only is there shredded coconut in the cake as well as on the cake, but there is also coconut milk in the cake itself and in the frosting.
 Need more evidence that this is quite possibly the best coconut cake, ever?
 The seeds of an entire vanilla bean are scraped right into the cake batter.
 That sealed the deal for me.
 A cake that’s bursting with coconut flavor and vanilla beans?
 I went all-in and it turned out to be a fabulous decision.

 A fabulous, moist coconut cake studded with vanilla beans is filled and coated with a coconut meringue buttercream frosting.